vallimkings/phone-prefix-resolver/README.md

 Health Check:<br />
 https://talk-desk-pnia.herokuapp.com/actuator/health

-## How to consume the API
+# Calling the service
-### POST service, the payload is a list of String, below is an example of a CURL call:
+## POST service, the payload is a list of String, below follow an example how do a CURL call:

 ```shell
 $ curl --location --request POST 'https://talk-desk-pnia.herokuapp.com/aggregate' \